 If that is indeed the case, just switch your hosting – there are plenty of affordable web hosting providers you can choose from.

-Make sure to test, test, and test.
-This includes testing your site speed using Google PageSpeed Insights, the navigation of your website, and its mobile readiness.
-Test on different screens to see how things work and function, and cover all the bases.
+You could begin with a soft launch and gather some feedback first.
+However you do it, make sure to test, test, and test before launch.
+This includes testing site speed using Google PageSpeed Insights, the navigation of your website, all links, and mobile responsive design.
+Test on different browsers, screens and devices to check that things work and function.

 Ask friends and colleagues to test the website too.
 It is always a good idea to have some fresh eyes that were not a part of the revamp process.

-Here’s Rev’s before website:
+Here’s Rev’s original website:

 And here’s the new look:

-Website Revamp Example #2 – ATW
+Website revamp example #2 – ATW

 Here is ATW’s before website:

-And this is their after version:
+And this is their website after the revamp: